I want to personally thank Elizabeth for nominating me for “Best Blogger Recognition Award 2017”!

 Notably so, their spouse is typically the closest person, apart from their children.
 As a spouse supporting for your loved one facing PTSD or CPTSD, you can develop Vicarious PTSD.
 For instance, I had been diagnosed with this “Vicarious PTSD”.

 Instead of listing only two tips for new bloggers I felt it necessary to list several that I enjoyed learning on my own.
+Learn more about starting your own blog and share your story.
 With this in mind, here are the steps that I took before I launched my PTSD blog.